Delhi to Agra by Train: Is It a Good Idea?

 Hiring a tuktuk from Agra train station

-The Taj Express journey from Nizamuddin train station in Delhi, to Agra Cantonment, took about 2 1/2 hours.
-Exiting the platforms to the station building, I saw instantly that the station was different from any of the other train stations I passed through.
+The Taj Express journey from Nizamuddin train station in Delhi, to the Agra Cantonment station, took about 2 1/2 hours.
+Exiting the platforms to the station building, I saw instantly that the Agra station was different from any of the other train stations I passed through.